internetplumber/amazon-price-tracker/README.md

 hasn't changed.

-Uses a directory "AmazonPriceCheck" to store state and list products, this can be esaily changed in the source code.
+Uses a directory "AmazonPriceCheck" to store state and list products, this can be easily changed in the source code.

 Requires python3 and BeautifulSoup4.